DFE-Digital/teaching-vacancies-design-history/app/posts/2023-12-12-adding-a-visa-sponsorship-filter-to-the-job-search-journey.md

   - searching_for_a_job
 ---

-Recent user research with jobseekers indicated that providing a way to search for roles that could offer them visa sponsorship would be beneficial.
+Recent user research with jobseekers indicated that providing a way to search for roles that could offer visa sponsorship would be beneficial.

 To help this, we are now providing a filter that allows jobseekers to only show roles that can offer sponsorship.
 This will only show relevant roles after [asking schools when posting a role if visa sponsorship is available or not.](/showing-if-a-role-can-offer-visa-sponsorship/)